nemjit001/hybrid-renderer/README.md

 ## Building the project

 The project is based on CMake, all dependencies are included as git submodules.
 The project should build correctly out of the box using both MSVC and GCC.

+The only depency not included is the Vulkan SDK (version 1.3.280).
+Harware raytracing MUST be supported on your device in order to run the demo.